octue/check-semantic-version/README.md

 - `pyproject.toml`
 - `package.json`

-## GitHub action
+## Usage
-The checker can be easily used as a step in a GitHub workflow:
+Add a `mkver.conf` file to your repository and add the action as a step in your workflow:

 ```yaml
 steps: